Desmond Bishop: 2005

-Bishop immediately won a starting job upon his arrival at Cal and picked up second-team All-Pac-10 honors.
-He started all 12 games at middle linebacker and led the team with 89 tackles, one forced fumble, and two pass deflections.
+Bishop immediately won a starting job upon his arrival at the University of California, Berkeley and picked up second-team All-Pac-10 honors.
+He started all 12 games at middle linebacker and led the Golden Bears with 89 tackles, one forced fumble, and two pass deflections.
 He made his Cal debut with seven solo tackles against Sacramento State.
 He ended the season with eight tackles, a pass break-up and a tackle for loss against BYU in the 2005 Las Vegas Bowl.

 2006

 In 2006, Bishop started all 13 games and was a Third-team All-American choice by Rivals.com, earning honorable mention from The NFL Draft Report, and being placed on the Butkus Award watchlist.
 He won All-Pac-10 First-team accolades, leading the conference in tackles and leading his team for the second straight year with 126.
 Bishop became the first Cal player to lead the Pac-10 in tackles since Jerrott Willard posted 147 in 1993.
 He also had three sacks, a team-high 15 tackles for loss (fourth in Pac-10), two pass break-ups, three interceptions, two forced fumbles and two fumble recoveries.
 He had at least seven tackles in 11 of 13 games, and was in double digits five times.
 Bishop ended his career with 12 tackles, with one for loss, in 45–10 win over Texas A&M in 2006 Holiday Bowl.